-You may also email me directly at: proberts@uttyler.edu.
+You may also email me directly at: kmoore59@patriots.uttyler.edu or kemoore@uttyler.edu

 Questions or problems other than technical problems (see technical Requirements in this syllabus) may be submitted to the email address above.
 I will try my best to answer emails on the same day I receive them.
-Generally speaking, I check my email in box several times a day during the workweek, less frequently on the weekend, and rarely after 6 p.m. any day.
-If my schedule will make me unavailable to answer emails for a day or two, I will put an announcement out so that you can plan accordingly.
+Generally speaking, I check my email inbox several times a day during the workweek, less frequently on the weekend, and rarely after 6 p.m. on any day.
+If my schedule makes me unavailable to answer emails for a day or two, I will make an announcement so that you can plan accordingly.